par5ul1/xaiat/README.md

 # Xaiat - A résumé tailor

 > Note: this is a work-in-progress.
 The code has still not been documented and certain behavior is subject to change.
-Still, the current code should be completely usable and without major bugs.
+Still, the current code should be completely usable and free from major bugs.

 ## How do I use it?